How To Use the Audit Module

 AD Reports Audit Profile Editor

 Click Save to save the profile.
-To delete a custom profile, select it and click Delete.
-Built-in profiles cannot be deleted.
+To delete a custom profile, right-click and choose Delete.
+Built-in profiles (marked with ) cannot be deleted.

 4